Education and Schools in Bahrain

 Public schools in Bahrain

-In Bahrain, basic education is compulsory for all children aged six to 14, and tuition at state schools is free.
+Education in Bahrain is compulsory for all children aged six to 14, and tuition at state schools is free.
 Textbooks, uniforms, lunches and school transport are also provided free of charge.

 While English is taught in Bahraini schools, the main language of instruction is a local dialect of Arabic.
 This puts non-native speakers at a significant disadvantage.

-International schools in Bahrain
+Private and international schools in Bahrain

 As is the case globally, tuition fees at international schools in Bahrain can be very high.
 It is therefore wise for expats to factor this expense into their employment contract when negotiating with their employer.
 If an employer is reluctant to include an education allowance in the package, it is important that the expat's salary is high enough to adequately cover the costs of schooling.